-The only concentrated underwater deposit of quality nephrite jade found in the world!
-Since the 1960′s, rock hounds and divers have been exploring the cobble beaches and underwater landscape offered by Big Sur’s dazzling coastline.
-Starting with Don Wobber; Wobber spearheaded the jade diving movement giving birth to giant jade boulders being floated from the sea floor and later carved and polished into some of the most unique and rare jade specimens.
-Once a year, the Big Sur jade community gathers for a 3 day festival focused on local carvers and some of the greatest works of jade are on display and for sale.
-The festival is the Big Sur Jade Fest!
-For more information go to www.bigsurjadefest.com.
+Big Sur Jade is the only concentrated underwater deposit of quality nephrite jade found in the world!
+Since the 1960s, rock hounds and divers have been exploring the cobble beaches and underwater landscape offered by Big Sur’s dazzling coastline.
+Don Wobber spearheaded the jade diving movement, which led to giant jade boulders being floated from the sea floor and later carved and polished into some of the most unique and rare jade specimens.

-Eventually, laws were passed limiting the amount and extraction techniques used for Big Sur jade.
-Today, anyone able and willing to navigate the jade coves can take out high quality Big Sur jade as long as they follow the rules(the coves are monitored!).
-For the persistent Big Sur Jade hunter, he or she’s eyes are trained in locating the jade underwater or on the cobble stoned beaches.
-There persistence can pay off by locating a fine piece of Big Sur jade.
-Locating Big Sur’s jade is difficult!
-Most rocks in the area are serpentine, agates or sandstone; many people often get these other rocks confused with jade.
+Today, there are laws limiting the amount and extraction techniques used for Big Sur jade.
+However, anyone able and willing to navigate the jade coves can take out high-quality Big Sur jade as long as they follow the rules.
+Locating Big Sur jade is difficult, as many rocks in the area, such as serpentine, agates, or sandstone, can be mistaken for jade.

 Big Sur Green Jade

-Typically, green jade is the most common color found in Big Sur; ranging from dark spinach to bright emerald.
-Some jades are incredibly translucent while others are dull and opaque.
-The variety of colors in Big Sur jade is astounding; each piece of jade is unique, individual, and ocean shaped.
+Green jade is the most common color found in Big Sur, ranging from dark spinach to bright emerald.
+Some jades are incredibly translucent, while others are dull and opaque.
+The variety of colors in Big Sur jade is astounding, with each piece being unique, individual, and ocean-shaped.

 Big Sur Blue Jade

-Big Sur Vulcan or Vulcanized jade is my favorite types of jade.
-This jade naturally erodes out of the ancient seabed that is located about 200ft above sea level.
-This ancient seabed is loaded with serpentine and jade materials that have been sitting in the iron rich soil for millennia.
-Nephrite jade is very porous and iron rich soil essentially “stains” the jade with vibrant orange, reds, yellows and browns.
+Vulcan or Vulcanized jade is a fascinating type of Big Sur jade.
+This jade naturally erodes out of the ancient seabed located about 200 feet above sea level.
+The iron-rich soil “stains” the porous nephrite jade with vibrant oranges, reds, yellows, and browns, creating stunning hues.
 Vulcan jades are some of the rarest forms of jade found.